Every graduate student must form a faculty committee to oversee the process of thesis or dissertation completion.

 A thesis committee is composed of three members of the MU faculty: a major advisor from the academic program (i.e., department, unless it is an interdisciplinary program not housed in a department), a second reader from the academic program, and a third reader from either the academic program or member of the graduate faculty from a different MU graduate program.

-The doctoral program committee is composed of a minimum of four members of MU Graduate Faculty.
-The committee must include at least three members from the student’s home academic program and one outside member from a different academic program at MU.
-Outside members play an important role on dissertation committees.
-This role may include ensuring procedural fairness and objectivity, maintaining appropriate standards for scholarly work, offering interdisciplinary perspectives and complementary expertise.
-At least two of the doctoral committee members, including the student’s advisor, must be MU Doctoral Faculty.
+The doctoral program committee is composed of a minimum of four members of MU graduate faculty.* Three members must come from the student’s academic department or interdisciplinary degree program.
+The fourth may come from either a different academic department/interdisciplinary degree program at MU or from within the student’s home unit.
+Every department and interdisciplinary program must have a formal documented policy that establishes whether the fourth member is required to be from outside the student’s department or program.
+The fourth member’s role includes ensuring procedural fairness and objectivity, maintaining appropriate standards for scholarly work, offering interdisciplinary perspectives and complementary expertise.
+As such, having a fourth member from outside the department or program is an important consideration.
+At least two of the doctoral committee members, including the student’s advisor, must be MU doctoral faculty.